dusk196/ciphogram-messenger/README.md

 ## Introduction

-Have you ever felt the need of safe & secure, 100% anonymous, untrackable & still quite fast messenger?
+Have you ever felt not safe using big corporates messaging platform?
+Have you ever felt the need of safe & secure, 100% anonymous, untrackable & yet fast messenger with is truly end-to-end encrypted?
 I sure did!
 Personally, I take privacy very seriously.
 I don't even support using WhatsApp or even Google services; only because of my privacy concerns.
 Hence, the **MAZE Messenger**!

-## How is it different?
+## How is it different

 * No session, no cookie, no tracking!
 100% anonymous.